jamescrosswell/PerfUnits3283/README.md

 $ ./send-event.sh <DSN>
 ```

-Assuming you give it a valid DSN, it will take the first event envelope it finds in the `./envelopes` folder and send this using the Sentry CLI.
+Assuming you give it a valid DSN, it will take the first event envelope it finds in the `./envelopes` folder and send this using cURL.

-Alternatively, you could mimic that behaviour using cURL or some other mechanism.